constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.3.3 =
+- Updated Block Editor/React components to the new standards imposed by React (ie. removed defaultProps from components) and checked compatibility with WordPress 6.6.

 = 2.3.2 =
 - Attempt to autoplay lazy-loaded videos when user clicks play.
 See [https://developer.chrome.com/blog/autoplay/](https://developer.chrome.com/blog/autoplay/) for more details on autoplay.